kirkch/JUnitMosaic/README.md

 JUnitExt adds several extensions to JUnit.

- - adds support for parameters to JUnit test methods
+ - adds support for method parameters to JUnit test methods
  - detection of memory leaks
  - detection of threads that are started during a test but not shut down
- - support for quick and dirty micro benchmarks
+ - support for micro benchmarks